rramphal/ccsf-2017-summer-cs111b/_NOTES/2017.06.15/notes.md

 ### Constructors

-* if you don't make your own constructor, a **default constructor** will be created for you
+* if you don't make your own constructor, a **default constructor / no-argument constructor** will be created for you
     ```java
     // Demo.java
     class Demo